ima-eky/100-days-of-code-course/day-72/README.md

  ## Requirements
-  - You might find the Python notebook format better suited when exploring and visualising a dataset,[Here's](https://colab.research.google.com) to google Colab Notebook(You'd have to upload thw file(s) you wish to analyze,salaries_by_major.csv) or if you run locally on your computer, you can install [Anaconda](https://www.anaconda.com/products/distribution) and use the bundled Jypyter Notebook instead. or
+  - You might find the Python notebook format better suited when exploring and visualising a dataset,[Here's](https://colab.research.google.com) to google Colab Notebook(You'd have to upload the file(s) you wish to analyze,salaries_by_major.csv) or if you run locally on your computer, you can install [Anaconda](https://www.anaconda.com/products/distribution) and use the bundled Jypyter Notebook instead. or
   - `pip install pandas`